Skip to content

 What if my child has been in ALPS and does not re-qualify to remain in the program?

 Students grow and learn at different rates.
 It is not expected that all students who attended ALPS in the early grades will remain in ALPS in the upper grades.
 However, parents have the option of submitting an appeal if their child is not initially placed.
-Under the circumstance that a student returns to the regular classroom, support can be provided to the general education teacher from a Gifted & Talented Teacher Specialist to ensure the transition is smooth and academic needs are met.
+Under the circumstance that a student returns to the general education classroom, support can be provided to the general education teacher from a Gifted & Talented Teacher Specialist to ensure the transition is smooth and academic needs are met.

 What if my child enters the program, but it is not a good fit?